 How Does an ETF Split Work?

-Let's say, for example, that an ETF is trading at $100 and has 500,000 outstanding shares.
-If a two-for-one ETF split is announced, the stock price (barring any news or other market factors), will go to $50 (ergo the split) and the number of outstanding shares will go from 500,000 to 1,000,0000 (doubling).
+If a 2-for-1 ETF split is announced, the stock price (barring any news or other market factors) will split in half to $50, and the number of outstanding shares will double from 500,000 to 1 million.